Has Changed for the Better

 In order to create these in-depth segments, you first have to collect all the relevant data on your customers.
 Then, you need to unify that data from all of the different systems – marketing automation, ecommerce platforms, social media, and more – into one centralized location like a B2C CRM.

 This single source of truth is your starting point for segmenting your customers more accurately and effectively.
-You need identity resolution technology to be able to stitch together all their behavior on your site under one ID.
+You need user resolution technology to be able to stitch together all their behavior on your site under one ID.
 This allows you to understand who your customers are and exactly how they have interacted with your brand historically.

 Say a customer browsed the same product pages a few times anonymously, then one day they come to your site and sign up for your email newsletter.
 Once you have their email, you can unify all their historical interactions under that known buyer ID.
 With that data, you can more accurately segment them and send relevant triggered messages that are completely tailored to the products they’re most interested in.